adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 ![512](https://raw.githubusercontent.com/adithya-s-sekhar/advanced-youtube-client-ayc/main/Screenshots/screens.png)

 AYC started it's life on Sourceforge in 2016, it's only been on Github since 2021.
-Old releases are only available on the SF page.
+Old releases are only available on the [Sourceforge page](#links).

 **Note: In Windows 11, AYC is compatible with Windows Terminal but won't resize it's windows.
 Don't change `Windows Console Host` as [default terminal application](https://www.howtogeek.com/738631/how-to-make-windows-terminal-your-default-terminal-app/) if you want it to look good.
 Leave it as it is.**